Classical actions of quantum permutation groups: Preliminiaries

 If $T$ is injective, then $v$ is said to be a \emph{subrepresentation} of $w$, and if $w$ admits no subrepresentation apart from itself, then it is said to be \emph{irreducible}.
 One of the fundamental results in the representation theory of compact quantum groups is due to S.L.
 Woronowicz in \cite{woronowicz1995compact} and can be summarized as follows:

-\begin{thm}[Woronowicz] Any finite-dimensional representation of a compact quantum group splits as a direct sum of irreducible ones, and any irreducible representation is equivalent to a unitary one, i.e. the matrix of any irreducible representation of dimension $n$ is a unitary element of $M_{n}(C(\G))$. \end{thm}
+\begin{thm}[Woronowicz] Any finite-dimensional representation of a compact quantum group splits as a direct sum of irreducible ones, and any irreducible representation is equivalent to a unitary one, i.e. the matrix of any irreducible representation of dimension $n$ is the conjugate of a unitary element of $M_{n}(C(\G))$. \end{thm}